iguridi/stock-market/README.md

 - First 10 sell orders are random between 25 and 50
 - If final exchange price last day was higher than the previous one, buy twice
 - If final exchange price last day was lower than the previous one, sell twice
-- Every time someone buys, a new selling offer is made, at a higher price than the current sell price
+- Every time someone buys, a new selling offer is made, at a higher price than the new sell price
-- Every time someone sells, a new buying offer is made, at a lower price than the current buy price
+- Every time someone sells, a new buying offer is made, at a lower price than the new buy price

 Made with python 3.7